IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 The Widgets feature provides you with code for your personal website so your dataset can be displayed.
 There are two types of Widgets for a dataset: the Dataset Widget and the Dataset Citation Widget.
 The Widgets are found by going to your dataset page, clicking the Edit button (the one with the pencil icon) and selecting Widgets from the dropdown menu.

 On the Widgets page, you can copy and paste the code snippets for the widget you would like to add to your website.
+If you need to adjust the height of the widget on your website, you may do so by editing the `heightPx=500` parameter in the code snippet.

 Dataset Widget
 ---------------------